x-zang/x-zang.github.io/_pages/about.md

 ## News
 [Oct 2024] I presented my work "Augmenting Transcriptome Annotations through the Lens of Splicing Evolution" in Bioinformatics Method Developers Community Day at Penn State.

-[Sep 2024] I traveled to and presented my proceeding talk "Anchorage" at WABI 2024 in Royal Holloway, University of London.
+[Sep 2024] I traveled to and presented my proceeding talk [Anchorage](https://doi.org/10.4230/LIPIcs.WABI.2024.22) at WABI 2024 in Royal Holloway, University of London.
 I was awarded the Graduate Travel Award from the Huck Institutes to support my travel.

 [Aug 2024] I attended and moderated a session at the Workshop on Emerging Methods for Sequence Analysis (WEMSA2024) at Penn State.
 I also presented a poster.

 [Jul 2024] I traveled to and presented a poster "Anchorage Accurately Assembles Anchor-flanked Synthetic Long Reads" at ISMB 2024 in Montreal.

-[Jul 2024] My co-authored work "TERRACE", previously accepted to RECOMB 2024, has now been accepted to Genome Research.
+[Jul 2024] My co-authored work "TERRACE", previously accepted to RECOMB 2024, has now been accepted to [Genome Research](https://doi.org/10.1101/gr.279106.124).

 [Jun 2024] My first-author work, on an assembler for anchor-enabled synthetic long reads data (“Anchorage accurately assembles anchor-flanked synthetic long reads”), has been accepted to WABI 2024.